 The International Papillomavirus Society announced the creation of the “IPVS Founders Travel Award” in 2017.

-In 2018, this meritorious award will fund three travel grants for young investigators who submitted an abstract to the IPV Conference 2018 taking place in Sydney, 2-6 October 2018.
+In 2018, this meritorious award will fund three travel grants for young investigators, members of the IPVS, who submitted an abstract to the IPV Conference 2018 taking place in Sydney, 2-6 October 2018.
 The scholarships will cover the cost of hotel (5 nights up to USD $150 per night), economy air transportation (up to USD $1000) and registration (value $580)

 The IPVS Founders Travel Awards 2018 will be given in memoriam of Stefania Jablonska and Peter Snijders, who sadly passed away in May 2017 and May 2018.